inductiva/inductiva/tutorials/how_to/run-benchmarks.md

 In this tutorial, you’ll learn how to:

-1. Download and prepare the necessary input files for the simulation.
+- Download and prepare the necessary input files for the simulation.
-2. Set up the benchmark, add multiple machine configurations, and execute the runs efficiently.
+- Set up the benchmark, add multiple machine configurations, and execute the runs efficiently.
-3. Reduce redundant uploads, parallelize runs, and minimize idle time to save computation time and costs.
+- Reduce redundant uploads, parallelize runs, and minimize idle time to save computation time and costs.
-4. Export the benchmark results to a CSV file, ensuring all resources are terminated before exporting.
+- Export the benchmark results to a CSV file, ensuring all resources are terminated before exporting.
-5. Visualize and analyze results.
+- Visualize and analyze results.
-6. Extend the benchmark by testing additional machine types for further optimization.

 Let’s dive in!